 A single prosthesis (crown) is used to replace one missing tooth – each prosthetic tooth attaches to its own implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three implants.
 A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
 A removable prosthesis (over denture) attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by the dentist.

-Drs.
-Gordon or Dickey performs in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
+Dr. Gordon performs in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia.

 Why Dental Implants?

 Once you learn about dental implants, you finally realize there is a way to improve your life.
 When you lose several teeth – whether it’s a new situation or something you have lived with for years – chances are you have never become fully accustomed to losing such a vital part of yourself.

 Dental implants can be your doorway to renewed self-confidence and peace of mind.

 A Swedish scientist and orthopedic surgeon, Dr. Per-Ingvar Branemark, developed this concept for oral rehabilitation more than 35 years ago.
 With his pioneering research, Dr. Branemark opened the door to a lifetime of renewed comfort and self-confidence for millions of individuals facing the frustration and embarrassment of tooth loss.